quicoto/reviews/content/blog/kakushigoto/1x5/index.md

 Don't get me wrong I'm liking the comedy, sure being a manga artist looks rough.
 Especially when you have an editor like Tomaruin.

-Still, I'm curious to see what happened but more importantly Hime's reaction to discovering his father is a manga artist.
+Still, I'm curious to see what happened but more importantly, Hime's reaction to discovering his father is a manga artist.